 What can you do to control the June Bugs

-When pesticide is used, you need to take into account that it can potentially cause more damage to your yard than the June Bugs would.
-Pesticide is best applied by a professional exterminator; they have a lot of experience in applying pesticide and will cause less damage as they’ll be more precise about where they put it.
+When a pesticide is used, you need to take into account that it can potentially cause more damage to your yard than the June Bugs would.
+The pesticide is best applied by a professional exterminator; they have a lot of experience in applying pesticides and will cause less damage as they’ll be more precise about where they put it.

 Below are some ways that you can prevent the June Bug from destroying your yard in the future: